senx/warp10-ext-s3/README.md

 Build jar

 ```
-gradle shadowJar
+./gradlew shadowJar
 ```

-Add in Warp10 conf current extension
+Add the current extension in Warp 10 configuration file

 ```
 warpscript.extensions = io.warp10.script.ext.s3.S3WarpScriptExtension
 ```

-*2 mains functions are provided in this extention: S3STORE and S3LOAD*
+*2 mains functions are provided in this extension: S3STORE and S3LOAD*

-### STORE
+### Store

-This function is used to store data in S3, here a small example of its usage.
+This function is used to store data in S3, here is a small example of its usage.
 It takes as input an element (a byte array), a storage key (a string) and a parameter map.

 ```
 NEWGTS 'test-WRAP' RENAME